NycuR0/Apollo/README.md

 ## Upcoming Update

-1.0 beta - Add all biomes
+1.0dev - Add all biomes is added ( NOT ALL )
- ....

- 1.1 more performens end tweaks
+1.0beta - Finish all biomes is added ( NOT ALL )
+1.0 - More performance
+ ...

 Attention!
-All version have new biomes added and more changes in biomes :)
+All version have new biomes added and more changes in biomes and more performances :)

 ## TODO :